 When implementing the security standard, don’t forget to follow some best practices to ensure the process goes smoothly:

-• Communicate - Before you even consider ISO 27001, communicate with your stakeholders.
-The implementation is a serious time, energy, and money commitment, so talk to your people.
+- Communicate - Before you even consider going for the certification, communicate with your stakeholders.
+The implementation takes serious time, energy, and money commitment, so talk to your people.
 Why are you considering it?
 Is it a regulatory requirement?
 Are your customers requesting it?
 What problems do you think it will solve?

-• Be clear on your scope - Don't try to do too much at the start.
+Be clear on your scope - Don't try to do too much at the start.
 Use your risk assessment to drive your focus to deal with your biggest pain points and exposure areas.
-Remember, ISO 27001 is a marathon, not a sprint, take your time, listen to your people, and you'll get there.
+Remember, ISO 27001 is a marathon, not a sprint.
+Follow a systematic approach, and make sure you listen to your people.
+Take your time, you can review the key implementation points on an ongoing basis until you get there.

 ISO 27001 certification

-One of the many benefits of the standard is that, as well as giving your organization the necessary knowledge for protecting its most valuable information, it can also certify you against ISO 27001 and prove to partners and customers that it safeguards their data.
+One of the many benefits of the standard is that as well as giving your organization the necessary knowledge to protect its most valuable information, you can also get a certification to prove to partners and customers how you use the highest standards to safeguard their data.
 This requires several steps:

-• Implementation - Here it is all about making information security actionable.
-It involves implementing the information security management system, including the controls identified in the risk assessment stage and the documentation developed in the previous step.
+- Implementation - It involves implementing the ISMS, including the controls identified in the risk assessment stage and the documentation developed in the previous step.

-• Internal audit - We must keep ourselves honest.
-The internal audit involves analyzing the information that the security management system is using with our colleagues, to ensure that it is operating effectively and in compliance with the ISO 27001 standard.
-This will highlight any issues before the external audit is discussed in the next step.
+- Internal audit - The internal audit involves analyzing the current security controls with our colleagues to ensure that they are operating effectively and in compliance with the standard.

 Alternatives to the ISO 27001 security standard

-While ISO 27001 is a widely recognized and respected international standard for information security management, organizations can consider several alternatives based on their specific needs and requirements.
+While ISO 27001 is a widely recognized and respected international standard, organizations can consider several alternatives based on their specific needs and requirements.
 Here are some different options:

 Key takeaways